Ilya Khrzhanovsky: DAU project

-With no script or takes, the characters acted and reacted in the meticulously designed circumstances, sometimes staying on set for months.
 The process resulted in 700 hours of 35mm film.
 13 films of various genres edited from this material were part of the premiere in Paris in 2019.
-The ‘mother film’ that focused on Dau’s life story with the Institute being just one of the storylines yet to be released.
+The movies were voiced by Gérard Depardieu, Willem Dafoe, Isabelle Adjani, Fanny Ardant, Isabelle Huppert, Charlotte Rampling, Hanna Schygulla, Vicky Krieps, Jella Haase, Lars Eidinger, Blixa Bargeld, Denis Lavant, and others.
+The 'mother film' that focused on Dau's life story with the Institute being just one of the storylines yet to be released.

-The genre of the project is defined by critics as ‘sprawling immersive-theater/film/installation’, ‘totalitarian reality show’, ‘not just film or theatre but also of site-specific improvisational performances’ and also as ‘the entire culture of the 1930s-1960s’.
+The genre of the project is defined by critics as 'sprawling immersive-theater/film/installation', 'totalitarian reality show', 'not just film or theatre but also of site-specific improvisational performances' and also as 'the entire culture of the 1930s-1960s'.

 Apart from movie products, the project has additionally manifested in other formats such as books, conferences and complex installations.

 Books

 Transcribed conversations of characters recorded during the shooting as well as off shooting were available at the Paris premiere.

 Thames & Hudson prepared the publication of DAU Document, collecting stills from all footage, on-set photographs shot with Soviet-era Leica cameras (selected from 1.5 million images) and results of the scientific experiments carried out in the film.
 Essays exploring themes such as the nature of community, power, love, altered states of consciousness and violence intersperse the visual chronological account.
 The final section catalogues the 80,000 items of period clothing and props as well as the characters who populate the project, where frames from all the footage are presented in chronological order.

 In 2018 Comme des Garçons collaborated with DAU project to release an album of photographs as part of their annual initiative of publishing the work of artists and photographers.

-In 2018 The DAU Rooms at Le Châtelet special edition was released as ‘a gift to the city of Paris’ containing the works of Bakst, Larionov and Natalia Goncharova next to the fragments of DAU installations with forewords by the Mayor of Paris Anne Hidalgo, Artistic Director of the Châtelet Theater Ruth Mackenzie and others.
+In 2018 The DAU Rooms at Le Châtelet special edition was released as 'a gift to the city of Paris' containing the works of Bakst, Larionov and Natalia Goncharova next to the fragments of DAU installations with forewords by the Mayor of Paris Anne Hidalgo, artistic director of the Châtelet Theater Ruth Mackenzie and others.